-A student who is 19 years of age or older and who has lived in California continuously for the last two years shall be presumed to have the intent to make California his or her home.
+A student who is 19 years of age or older and who has lived in California continuously for the last two years shall be presumed to have the intent to make California his/her/their home.

-A student under 19 years of age shall be presumed to have the intent to make California his or her home if both the student and his or her parent(s) or legal guardian(s) have lived in California continuously for the last two years.
+A student under 19 years of age shall be presumed to have the intent to make California his/her/their home if both the student and his/her/their parent(s) or legal guardian(s) have lived in California continuously for the last two years.